-VEGAN CAPITALISM: FOOD MULTINATIONALS AND BLACKROCK - Gustavo Duch - After seducing the population with the supposed wonders of the vegan diet, transnational meat producers and big investment funds have landed in the food industry, presenting themselves as substitutes for
+• VEGAN CAPITALISM: FOOD MULTINATIONALS AND BLACKROCK - Gustavo Duch - After seducing the population with the supposed wonders of the vegan diet, transnational meat producers and big investment funds have landed in the food industry, presenting themselves as substitutes for

 Vegan capitalism: food multinationals and BlackRock After seducing the population with the supposed wonders of the vegan diet, transnational meat producers and big investment funds have landed in the food industry, presenting themselves as substitutes for the vegan diet.
-Gustavo Duch U ntil not so long ago, six or seven decades ago, the majority of the rural population's diet was austere, balanced and subject to the possibilities of their territories.
-In parallel to developmentalism and the concentration of the the cities, study centres, universities an is magazines - in coordination with the spread the message of the need to imp s, increasing protein consumption, ral protein.
-Through the power of ing and propaganda, as in the case message permeated the curate and the e imaginary as the pattern to be attaisfy this "created" demand, the food industry, capable of produ low prices without contemplating or worrying about its excessive fraditional food and agriculture were scored and ridiculed, affer indicated food reheated for the pattern indicated food reheated food reheated for the pattern indicated food reheated food reheated food reheated for the pattern indicated food reheated food sted in the mi ooking fresh food, wed on to ultra-pr as the clear winner.
-Something as int the vegan diet.
+Gustavo Duch U night not to long ago, six or seven decades ago, the majority of the rural population's diet was austere, balanced and walpet to the possibilities of their territories.
+In parallel to developmentalism and the concentration of the perspir in the cities, study centres, universities and perspiration magazines in coordination with the fiindustry - persaid the message of the need to improding pattern, increasing protein consumption, especially animal protein.
+Through the power of nuch advertising and propagnand, as in the case fast food, the message permetted the culture and the initialled in the imaginary as the pattern to be olidowit.
+To satisfy this "created" demand, the food industry, capable of producing much milk, meat and its behavious at low private without contemplating or working advantage its excessive externities, was justified, thanked and exalter.
+Traditional food and agriculture were scored and indicated, affecting bodies and reminers, from avoig and cocking from food, we may order to ultra-processed factor forthead in the microawe, and the industry ass the clear winner.
+Storething as intrinste as our food has ended up being delegated to a lew mega-corporations controlled by investment funds. the vegan diet.